michael-milette/moodle-filter_filtercodes/README.md

 * {courserequest} : Displays a Request a Course link.
 * {label type}{/label} : Display text over background colour.
 The Boost theme supports the following types: **info**, **important**, **secondary**, **success** and **warning**.
 Other themes may also support **primary**, **danger**, **light**, **dark** and more.
 Example: {label info}For your information{/label}.
 Actual foreground and background colours vary depending on the theme.
 If the type is not specified, it will default to **info**.
 If the type specified is not supported by your theme, it may default to secondary.
 * {button URL}Label{/button} : Create a clickable button link formatted like a primary button.
-* {chart radial x Title text} (ALPHA): Create a radial (circle / doughnut) chart given it a value of x between 0 and 100 and a title.
+* {chart radial x caption text} (ALPHA): Create a radial (circle / doughnut) chart given it a value of x between 0 and 100 and an optional caption.
+If you do not want a caption, just specify a blank space instead of the Heading text.
-* {chart pie x Title text} (ALPHA) : Create a pie chart given a value of x between 0 and 100 and a title.
+* {chart pie x caption text} (ALPHA) : Create a pie chart given a value of x between 0 and 100 and an optional title.
+If you do not want a caption, just specify a blank space instead of the caption text.
-* {chart progressbar x Title text} (ALPHA) : Create a horizontal progress bar chart giving it a value of x between 0 and 100 and a title.
+* {chart progressbar x caption text} (ALPHA) : Create a horizontal progress bar chart giving it a value of x between 0 and 100 and an optional caption.
+If you do not want a caption, just specify a blank space instead of the caption text.
 * {showmore}{/showmore} (ALPHA) : Toggle showing content between opening and closing more tags.
 Limitations: Can only be used inline with text.
 Must now weave into other opening and closing tags.
 * {qrcode}{/qrcode} : Generate and display a QR Code for the content between the tags.